SAP/machine-learning-lab/webapp/README.md

 Docs should be written in [JSDoc](https://jsdoc.app/about-getting-started.html) format, though overall we advocate self-explanatory code over comments.

-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) (`yarn create react-app react-webapp`) and, thus, uses the pre-configured webpack and babel build tools.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) (`npm create react-app react-webapp`) and, thus, uses the pre-configured webpack and babel build tools.

-The used package manager for installing packages is [npm].
+The used package manager for installing packages is npm.

 > All `npm` commands in this documentation can be executed via `npm run container` to run it inside of the development container instead of using the host.
 Hereby, the current directory is mounted into the container.
 See the `npm run container` command in the [package.json](./package.json).